 Practicum responsibilities require candidates to spend 100 hours (40 of which are direct student contact hours) at a Pre-K -12 grade school setting.
+The internship must be completed at a different grade level than the practicum experience.
 It is a distinct experience where candidates gain basic counseling skills and professional knowledge which may include individual and small-group counseling, classroom guidance presentations, consultation, parent conferencing, individual and large group testing, involvement in the exceptional student education process, and other experiences relevant to the practicum setting.
 This experience is completed over the course of one semester (3 credit hours) and is to familiarize candidates with the role of the professional school counselor prior to internship.
 Candidates spend approximately 7 to 8 hours per week at a school.